 Discuss any original audience research conducted that helped inform the campaign strategy.

-Describe the target audience’s relevant stormwater perceptions before the study including the basis for their perceptions.
+Describe what is known about the target audience’s relevant stormwater perceptions before the evaluation including the basis for their perceptions.

-Target Behavior and BMPs
+Target Behavior and BMPs (S5.C.11.a.ii, S5.C.2.a.ii)

 Describe the target behavior and list the preferred best management practices (BMPs) for the target audience to adopt because of the campaign.
 Reference the respective NPDES MS4 permit under the Effect Behavior Change on the flow chart.

-Describe the key barriers and motivators for the community to implement the preferred BMP and how they were identified.
+Describe the key barriers and motivators for the target audience to implement the preferred BMP and how they were identified.

 Describe how the target behavior was identified and selected over other target behaviors.

-Explain how this target behavior was determined to contribute to the pollutant identified in Section 3.1
+Explain how this target behavior was determined to mitigate to the pollutant identified in Section 3.1

-Evaluation Plan Overview
+Evaluation Plan Overview (S5.C.11.a.iii, S5.C.2.a.ii, S5.B.1.b)

 Section 4 focuses only on the evaluation that was conducted to measure changes in understanding and adoption of the targeted behaviors.

-Project Goals & Objectives
+Evaluation Goals & Objectives

-Define all the study goal(s) (i.e. the reason(s) the study is being conducted) and objective(s) (i.e. measurable statement(s) that include an action verb defining how the project goal will be accomplished).
+Define all the evaluation goal(s) (i.e. the reason(s) the evaluation is being conducted) and objective(s) (i.e. measurable statement(s) that include an action verb defining how the project goal will be accomplished).

 Evaluation Description

-The section describes the process for how the study goal(s) and objective(s) were accomplished.
+The section describes the process for how the evaluation goal(s) and objective(s) were accomplished.

-Note how the understanding and adoption of the targeted behavior were evaluated (i.e. comparing pre and post data, comparing data collected from the target and control populations, etc.)
+Note how the understanding and adoption of the targeted behavior were evaluated (e.g., comparing pre and post data, comparing data collected from the target and control populations, etc.)

-Evaluation Location(s) and Target Population
+Evaluation Location(s) and Target Population (S5.C.11.a.iv, S5.C.2.a.ii.(c), S5.B.1.b)

-Identify and provide an overview of the location where the evaluation was conducted (test and control sites if applicable) and the target population and size for the study.
+Identify and provide an overview of the location where the evaluation was conducted (test and control sites if applicable).
+Describe the target population and discuss what is already known about the target population.
+Examples include:

+Approximate target population size.

+Is this population marginalized?

+What language(s) does the population speak?

+What types of media does the population consume?

 Key Team Members

-List the key team members names and roles who were involved in developing and implementing the campaign as well as conducting the evaluation.
+List the key team members’ names and roles who were involved in developing and implementing the campaign as well as conducting the evaluation.
 A table format is preferred.

 EXAMPLE